Esoterical/voron_canbus/mainboard_flashing.md

 ## Katapult is now installed

 Katapult should now be successfully flashed.
 Take out any DFU jumpers on your toolhead (if it needed them) and double-click the reset button on your board.
-Check that Katapult is installed and by running
+Check that the board is in Katapult mode by running

 ```bash
 ls /dev/serial/by-id